This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Some babies develop constipation or experience worse gas instead of relief
+• Some babies develop constipation or rash after switching

-Buy this if your baby is gassy, fussy, or you want a gentle formula with brain-supporting DHA.
-Skip it if your baby has a diagnosed cow’s milk allergy or you need the lowest price option.
+Buy this if your baby has frequent gas and spit-up and you want an affordable powder with targeted probiotic support.
+Skip it if your baby has a confirmed cow’s milk allergy or shows signs of constipation from whey-based formulas.

 Check Latest Price